st93642/pt-journal/docs/OLLAMA_SETUP.md

-# Multi-Model Setup Guide for PT Journal
+# Ollama Setup Guide for PT Journal

-This guide explains how to set up multiple LLM backends for PT Journal's chatbot feature, including Ollama and llama.cpp support.
+This guide explains how to set up Ollama for PT Journal's chatbot feature, providing local AI assistance for penetration testing workflows.

 ## Overview

-PT Journal integrates with multiple LLM backends to provide local AI assistance for penetration testing workflows.
+PT Journal integrates with Ollama to provide local AI assistance for penetration testing workflows.
 The chatbot helps users understand methodology, interpret results, and get guidance on next steps.

-## Supported Backends

-1. **Ollama** - Network-based LLM server (recommended for most users)
-2. **llama.cpp** - Local GGUF model inference (advanced users)

 ## Prerequisites